AK7iwi/cpp_pool/test/constructors_assignators/no_var/README.md

-Constructors and assignators if only const variable
+Constructors and assignators if no variable